Sammy Terry: Life

 Carter's son, Mark Carter, continues to make frequent appearances as Sammy Terry and remains a popular figure in the central Indiana region.

 Carter's son, Mark, took over playing Sammy Terry in 2010.

 Mark Carter as Sammy Terry made a return for a Halloween special that aired on October 31, 2011, on WTTV.
 He also returned on February 14, 2012, Valentine's Day, on WTTV for a showing of Little Shop of Horrors.

 He again returned on October 31, 2012, as he hosted the two-hour special Sammy Terry Presents: The Uninvited on WTTV-4.

 Sammy Terry returned to WTTV-4 on October 31, 2013, as he presented Night of the Living Dead.

 On October 31, 2014, Sammy Terry hosted a double feature of the 1979 and 2005 versions of The Amityville Horror on WTTV-4.

 On October 31, 2014, Sammy Terry hosted a benefit for the Historical Society in Greenfield, Indiana, with a stage show followed by a presentation of the 1950s horror classic House on Haunted Hill.
-The evening was met with much fanfare, and Sammy took the time to listen to everyone's stories and sign autographs.
-Most attendees seemed to be surprised at Sammy's talent on stage with quick wit and stories.
-He hosted two costume contests, a magic performance, and a scream queen contest.
-He held the audiences attention all evening and showed great patience and kindness towards the children in the crowd, while delighting those who should be on "respirators".

 Sammy Terry returned to WTTV (on channel 4.2) for a triple feature on October 31, 2015.
 The featured movies were: Silence of the Lambs, Diary of the Dead, and Halloween 2.

 He returned to WTTV (on channel 4.2) for a triple feature on Saturday, October 29, 2016.
 The featured movies were: Halloween II (2009), The Haunting In Connecticut (2009), and Night of the Living Dead: The 40th Anniversary Edition (1968).

 Currently, Sammy Terry streams Nightmare Theater from Facebook at least once a week on his Sammy Terry Fan Page.